Mercury Switch Recovery

 - Volkswagen Group Canada

-The total number of switches collected and managed since 2008 is 543,502 (as of February 2017).
-In accordance with the Notice requirement for public reporting of the results of the program on an annual basis, please see below:
+The total number of switches collected and managed since 2008 totalled 561, 681 (at the end of the program).
+In accordance with the P2 Notice requirement for public reporting of the results of the program on an annual basis, please see below:

-The program continues to operate and collect and recover vehicle mercury switches.
-Recyclers and dismantlers efforts are recognized and are encouraged to continue with their support and efforts to collect every end of life vehicle switch.
+The program has ended (as of January 1, 2018).
+Recyclers and dismantlers efforts are recognized and are encouraged to continue to collect and manage every end of life vehicle switch.